How Does Unpermitted Work Affect Home Value?

 Hiring a contractor is often wise when dealing with unpermitted work.
 They can:

-• Repair Cost Estimation: Provide estimates of the costs involved in correcting these issues.
+- Repair Cost Estimation: Provide estimates of the costs of correcting these issues.

 What Are the Best Marketing Strategies for Such Properties?